innat/HybridModel-GradCAM/README.md

+## Efficient large-scale image retrieval with deep feature orthogonalityand Hybrid-Swin-Transformers

+This repo provides and unofficial implementation of Hybrid-Swin-Transformer in `TensorFLow 2`.
+Reference paper: https://arxiv.org/pdf/2110.03786.pdf

-# What is this notebook about?
+**What is this notebook about?**

 - It's a code example script (demonstration purpose don't belon to any comp.).
 - A minimal implementation of Hybrid Efficientnet Swin-Transformer in tf.keras